USEPA/WNTR/documentation/units.rst

 * Mass injection = :math:`kg/s`
 * Volume = :math:`m^3`

-The sympy package can be used to convert between units.
+The SymPy package can be used to convert between units.
 The example **converting_units.py** demonstrates its use.

 .. literalinclude:: ../examples/converting_units.py